-- 1. Implement a 90-minute uninterrupted reading block that includes whole group and differentiated small group instruction. - 2.
-Develop and implement ELA curriculum guides at each grade level that align to the IAS. - 3.
-Develop and implement curriculum embedded performance assessments in ELA that align to the format and rigor of state assessments in order to make instructional decisions. - 4.
-Use Journeys resources effectively to meet the needs of all learners. - 5.
-Use the Lucy Calkins Units of Study Writing Curriculum to meet the needs of all learners. - 6.
+- 1. Provide professional development to improve independent reading. - 2.
+Provide professional development to improve strategies to teach reading in the classroom. - 3.
+Provide professional development on assessment vocabulary for reading and writing. - 4.
+Provide collaboration time for vertical alignment with ELA committee members. - 5.
+Research resources for effective ELA interventions and strategies. - 6.
 Increase student engagement in learning activities. - 7.
-Research resources for effective ELA interventions and strategies. - 8.
-Use data effectively to drive instruction that meets the academic needs of all students. - 9.
-Use the RtI process to close the gaps of at-risk language arts students. - 10.
-Increase student learning time by offering before school tutoring. - 11.
-Establish comprehensive reading vocabulary instruction. - 12.
-Establish procedures for peer triad observations.
+Implement a structured reading block that includes whole group and differentiated small group instruction. - 8.
+Monitor, update, and implement ELA curriculum guides at each grade level that align to the IAS. - 9.
+Update and implement curriculum embedded performance assessments in ELA that align to the format and rigor of state assessments in order to make instructional decisions. - 10.
+Use Journeys resources effectively to meet the needs of all learners. - 11.
+Use the Lucy Calkins Units of Study Writing Curriculum to meet the needs of all learners. - 12.
+Use data effectively to drive instruction that meets the academic needs of all students. - 13.
+Use the RtI process to close the gaps of at-risk language arts students. - 14.
+Increase student learning time by offering before school tutoring. - 15.
+Establish comprehensive reading vocabulary instruction.